-Rondeau Bay (42°15'N, 81°55'W) is entered at Erieau, 2.6 miles west of Pointe aux Pins light.
+Rondeau Bay (42°15'N, 81°55'W) is entered at 114 Erieau, 2.6 miles west of Pointe aux Pins light.
 The bay is a natural basin with depths of 7 feet (2.1 m) and less, with deeper water in the entrance.
 The shores of the bay are marshy with numerous creeks.
 The surrounding country is low and heavily wooded in places, notably at the Provincial Park on Pointe aux Pins.
 Parts of the NW and south shores of the bay are farm land.
 The low west side of the entrance is well marked by cottages and larger buildings; the east side of the entrance is a long narrow sand spit with a few trees.

-The village of Erieau, with a population of 474 (1991), is a summer resort on the west side of the entrance to Rondeau Bay.
+115 The village of Erieau, with a population of 474 (1991), is a summer resort on the west side of the entrance to Rondeau Bay.
 There are motels, several stores and a church in the village.

-Bay and the sheltered basins at Erieau.
+Two piers protect the entrance to Rondeau 116 Bay and the sheltered basins at Erieau.
 The structure on the west side is a combined breakwater and wharf; the northern part is a Public wharf 1,100 feet (335 m) long with a deck elevation of 8 feet (2.5 m), and the southern part is a concrete breakwater 1,000 feet (305 m) long.
 In 1994, a least depth of 8 feet (2.5 m) was found at the north end of the west pier.
 The east pier, also a Public wharf, is a timber, sheet piling and concrete structure 787 feet (239.9 m) long, with a deck elevation of 7 feet (2.1 m).

-The warehouse and plant of Erieau Packers Ltd. are on the west pier.
+The warehouse and plant of Erieau Packers Ltd. 117 are on the west pier.

-112 Caution. - The entrance to Rondeau Bay is subject to silting; depths may be less than charted.
+Caution. - The entrance to Rondeau Bay is subject to silting; depths may be less than charted.

-rises considerably with SE winds and falls rapidly with a shift to the SW.
+Caution. - The water level in Rondeau Bay rises considerably with SE winds and falls rapidly with a shift to the SW.
 The entrance channel may be dangerous for small craft when the current is flowing out of the bay.

-Rondeau West breakwater range lights are in line bearing 012^{1/40}.
+Rondeau West breakwater range lights are 120 in line bearing 012^{1/20}.
 The front light (592), on the south end of the west breakwater pier, is shown from a white square structure, 24 feet (7.3 m) high.
 The rear light (593) is shown from a white skeleton tower with a fluorescent-orange triangular daymark with a black vertical stripe.